MehalSanghvi/SQL/README.md

 Part 2 : Data Collaboration with external weather data from the snowflake marketplace

 Part 3 : Adding Point of Interest(POI) data to enhance Geospatial analysis of sales

+Reset : Allows you to reset your snowflake by dropping the databases and warehouses